vuanhduc/docs/docs/pack/spring.md

 This support pack will add the following:

-* Add code inspections for certain known Spring issues
+* Code inspections for certain known Spring issues:
     * Violations common to cloud native application
     * Violations common to modern Spring usage (usage of `RequestMapping` for example)
-* A listener that will put review comments into a single issue per branch.
-The pack will automatically manage/update that issue and close it if needed.
+* An inspection listener that will put review comments into an issue, one per branch.
+The pack will automatically manage/update that issue and close it when the inspection is clean for the branch.

-## Specific push rules
+## Specific push tests

-The Spring support also provides a couple of push rules, like `IsMaven`, to support Spring specific applications.
+The Spring support also provides a couple of [push tests](push-test.md), like `IsMaven`, to support Spring-specific applications.
 These are:

 * `HasSpringBootPom`: whether the POM of the project has a dependency to Spring Boot
 * `HasSpringBootApplicationClass`: whether the project has a class that is annotated with `@SpringBootApplication`